zorrowang/LeetCode/docs/Languages/Java/features/Generics.md

 Therefore, type parameters must be convertible to Object.
 Since primitive types don't extend Object, we can't use them as type parameters.

-However, Java provides boxed types for primitives, along with autoboxing and unboxing to unwrap them:
+However, Java provides boxed types for primitives, along with auto-boxing and unboxing to unwrap them:

 ```java
 Integer a = 17;